The ancient Atlantis story by Plato raises many questions about Atlantis.

-These days the Atlantic Tower is used as shared office space, so I may have to act like I’m interested in being a office dweller to gain access.
-I’m not sure what to do.
+The Atlantic Tower had been shared office space at the time of taking this photo, so I’ll probably have to act like I’m interested in being an office dweller to gain access.

-You can also stay at the Atlantic Tower, where you can get some awesome views from a balcony in your room, provided it is high enough and you can see the beach.
+Atlantic Tower is also an accommodation provider where you can get fantastic views from the balcony of your room, provided it is high enough, and you can see the beach.

 Is Santorini Atlantis?

-Atlantis could also possibly be the Greek Island of Santorini (named Thera in ancient times).
-It is a very likely candidate.
+Atlantis may even be the Greek Island of Santorini (named Thera in ancient times).
+It seems to be a very likely candidate.

 A massive volcanic eruption around 1600 BCE caused a significant section of Thera (Santorini) to sink under the Aegean Sea.
 Could Atlantis be Santorini?

-For my final photo, I wanted to take a picture at this spot.
-This fence line went into the ocean and waves had destroyed a section of it.
+For my final photo, I wanted to take a picture at this secluded spot showing a fence line going into the ocean.
+Waves ended up destroying a part of it.

-I wanted to take a photo here at sunset, but I couldn’t wait any longer, due to eagerness, because the weather didn’t look like it would be good for at least a few more days.
-And I missed an earlier opportunity.
+I wanted to take a photo here at sunset, but I couldn’t wait any longer due to my eagerness.

-The clouds in the pic look the same as they appeared in the sky on that day.
+The clouds in the picture look similar to the sky on that day.
 However, the rocks turned out a lot darker.

 In reality, they were more browny red.
-I ended up setting the exposure dial slightly further to the darker side, even for this picture.
+I set the exposure dial only slightly further to the dark side, even on a darker day.
 Not sure why I did that.
-I should have centred it.
+I should have centered it.